-How to Calculate Trip Cost for Trip Insurance
+How to Calculate Trip Cost for Travel Insurance

-When you buy trip insurance as part of a travel protection plan*, you will be asked to provide your trip cost.
-That amount will be used to ensure you have the amount of coverage you need if you need to cancel your trip due to a covered reason.
+When you buy trip protection as part of a travel insurance plan, you will be asked to provide your trip cost.
+That trip cost will be used to ensure that you have the right amount of coverage to meet your needs.
 It’s also used to calculate the cost of the plan.

 Here’s an example.